GavynBryan/SimplePointers/README.md

 > Bob says, "AND HEY, I'M STILL BOB! :)"

 Hopefully after this quick, simple and lazy guide, you understand the differences between pointers, references, and their values.
 And you also understand their general application in everyday programming.
-Google will still index results showing outdated methods, or convoluted explanations that you'll never use involving a bunch of deeply nested X and Y variables.
+I tried explaining them without using overly technical terms beyond the comprehension of a beginner.
 If you found this useful, feel free to share it.
 If you have any criticisms, feel free to make a pull request and I'll review it.